Innovation

 At the heart of our commitment to early lung cancer detection is one of our powerful contributions: scientific insights.
 Our real-world evidence (RWE) research uses patient-level data to analyze patient journeys and risk prediction models.
 This enables us to better understand diagnostic pathways and identify opportunities that may help facilitate early detection and diagnosis of lung cancer.

-We spoke with Shuvayu Sen, Ph.D., vice president, oncology value and implementation outcomes research, about the importance of using RWE.
+We spoke with Shuvayu Sen, Ph.D., vice president and head of oncology value and implementation outcomes research, about the importance of using RWE.

 What is RWE and why does it matter?